BernardinD/PhotoWordFind/README.md

 ## Bootstrap setup
-On Windows, run the included PowerShell script to install the Google Cloud SDK and retrieve the debug keystore.
+On Windows, run the included PowerShell script to install the Google Cloud SDK and required JDK before retrieving the debug keystore.
 You must pass `-ExecutionPolicy Bypass -File` so PowerShell allows the script to run:

 ```powershell
 powershell -ExecutionPolicy Bypass -File scripts\bootstrap.ps1
 ```

-The script sets the project to `pwfapp-f314d` and registers the keystore's SHA-1 fingerprint with the Firebase app `1:1082599556322:android:66fb03c1d8192758440abb` if it has not already been added.
+The script sets the project to `pwfapp-f314d`, ensures Eclipse Temurin JDK 17 is installed and available on `PATH`, then registers the keystore's SHA‑1 fingerprint with the Firebase app `1:1082599556322:android:66fb03c1d8192758440abb` if it has not already been added.
 It also writes a `.bootstrap_complete` file in the project root.
 The Android build checks for this file and runs the script automatically when